TonyBlanco/analisis_cabalistico_alma/docs/00_SOURCE_OF_TRUTH/SOURCE_OF_TRUTH.md

 - **Phase 4**: Professional Kabbalistic Analyst Prompt (upgrade a nivel profesional)

 **Reglas de Seguridad (NO NEGOCIABLES)**:
-- ❌ NO diagnosis clínico
+- ❌ NO lectura holística
 - ❌ NO consejos personales
 - ❌ NO etiquetas psicológicas
 - ❌ NO determinismo